-SOS leases office equipment under a non-cancelable short-term lease with an expiration date of July 2023.
-SOS also leases vehicles under non-cancelable operating leases with expiration dates through July 2026.
+SOS leases vehicles under non-cancelable operating leases with expiration dates through July 2026.
 These vehicle leases contain options to purchase at the end of the lease.
 SOS is not likely to exercise these options.
-The ROU assets and liabilities were calculated utilizing varying risk-free discount rates of approximately 1% to 3%, which was the effective rate on the date of lease inception.
+The ROU assets and liabilities were calculated utilizing the risk-free discount rate at lease inception.